Frank Curran (politician): Biography

 Frank Curran was born in 1912 in Cleveland, Ohio.
 His father was a boxer under the name "Red Kenney" and operated a wallpaper-hanging business.
-The family moved to Oceanside, California in 1919.
-Curran met his wife Florance on Oceanside Pier and they were married in 1936.
+The family moved to Oceanside, California, in 1919.
+Curran met his wife Florance on the Oceanside Pier and they were married in 1936.
 She was born 1913 in Denver.

 Curran was elected to the San Diego City Council and served from 1955–1963.
-He was elected Mayor of San Diego in 1962, and served between 1963 and 1971.
-During his term, the Civic Center was built, a ballot issue passed to build a new stadium in Mission Valley, and a metropolitan sewer system.
+He was elected mayor of San Diego in 1962, and served between 1963 and 1971.
+During his term, the Civic Center was built and a ballot issue passed to build a new stadium in Mission Valley as well as a metropolitan sewer system.
 He said "If we hadn't built that, we couldn't have done anything else."
 At the end of his term Curran was embroiled in the "Yellow Cab" bribery scandal.
 It was alleged he raised taxi rates for campaign contributions.
 He and seven city council members were indicted.
 Curran was cleared by a jury, but could not escape the charge politically.
 He did not resign, but his hopes of running again for any office were lost.
 After Curran left as mayor he continued to be active in civic affairs.
 He was director for the Central City Association.

+In 1970, Curran served as the president of the National League of Cities.

 Curran died in 1992 after suffering from a broken vertebra and is buried at Eternal Hills Memorial Park.
 His wife Florance died January 4, 2000.
 Curran's brother Richard was a Municipal Court judge.